DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 moves everything.

 This is why you cannot benchmark a coffee subscription against a mattress.
-The coffee brand can run a longer payback on the first order because the second, third, and twentieth orders are coming.
-The mattress brand has to make its money on the first transaction, because there may not be a second one for a decade.
+The coffee brand can accept a longer payback on the first order because the second, third, and twentieth orders are coming.
+The mattress brand has to earn its margin on the first transaction, because there may not be a second one for a decade.
+Spending like a consumables brand when you sell durables is one of the fastest ways to run out of cash in DTC.

 "Fast payback in consumables is bought with repeat purchases.
 Slow payback in durables is the price of selling something people only need once."

-So before you judge your number, ask what your category structurally allows.
+Before you judge your number, ask what your category structurally allows.
 A high repeat rate gives you room to spend and wait.
-A one-and-done purchase forces discipline on the first order, every time.
+A one-and-done purchase forces discipline on every first order.
+And within the same brand, the repeat rate question is something you can actually move.
+The subscription churn work matters here because shifting even a fraction of buyers to subscription changes the payback math materially.

 Free tool